hetznercloud/terraform-provider-hcloud/website/docs/r/server.html.md

 - `delete_protection` - (Optional, bool) Enable or disable delete protection (Needs to be the same as `rebuild_protection`).
 - `rebuild_protection` - (Optional, bool) Enable or disable rebuild protection (Needs to be the same as `delete_protection`).
 - `allow_deprecated_images` - (Optional, bool) Enable the use of deprecated images (default: false). **Note** Deprecated images will be removed after three months.
 Using them is then no longer possible.
+- `shutdown_before_deletion` - (bool) Whether to try shutting the server down gracefully before deleting it.

 `network` support the following fields:
 - `network_id` - (Required, int) ID of the network